 Mipha was an empath and an introvert amongst the champions.

-There was a pivotal moment in the story when the princess was rehearsing her power to seal away the Calamity Ganon.
+There was a pivotal moment in the story when the princess rehearsed her power to seal away the Calamity Ganon.
 Zelda returned from her hike with the dead eyes of failure.
 The champions of Hyrule stood disheartened, staring haplessly at the ground or offering blind encouragement that lacked any real value.

 Mipha attempted to offer personal advice to Zelda – by placing herself in Zelda’s shoes.
 Mipha wanted to let the princess know what she personally feels while attempting to use her healing power.